EMPI-PL/RPi_in_Amiga500_case/README.md

 * SSD drive in place of memory card to optimize performance of RPi.
 * Kilometers of extenders to get ports accessable from the back of the case... :smile:
 > Please make sure you're using a good quality extenders.
 Going after cheap ones may cause you trouble.
 * Soldering is necessary.
-It's better to have someone do this for you if you're not OK soldering wires etc.
+It's better to have someone do this for you if you're not OK doing this on your own.
 * 3D printing.

 You may also consider the following (optional) deps: